-Now that the summer holidays are here you are going to want to be out and about with your camera creating some wonderful memories on camera!
-Here are 6 top tips for great holiday photos, courtesy of our friends at Red Cloud Photography for capturing the perfect images during your time away.
+The summer holidays are coming and you are going to want to be out and about with your camera creating some wonderful memories on camera!
+Here are six top tips for great holiday photos, courtesy of our friends at Red Cloud Photography for capturing the perfect images during your time away.
 Take a look at our previous photo tips blog on capturing the perfect photos of your children.

 Get up early